RallyTools/RallyRestToolkitForPython/README.rst

 Prerequisites
 -------------

- * Python 3.5 (this package not tested with earlier versions of Python 3.x) OR
+ * Python 3.5 or 3.6 (this package not tested with earlier versions of Python 3.x) OR
- * Python 2.6 or 2.7 (2.7 is preferred)
+ * Python 2.6 or 2.7 (of these two, 2.7 is preferred)
  * The requests_ package, 2.0.0 or better (2.0.0 finally includes support for https proxy), requests 2.12.5 is recommended.
  * The six_ package.